Go there, go there, go there

 No hay anuncios

-Even then, we at Òmnium were clear that citizen mobilization, while essential, was not enough.
-To defend the Catalan school model with guarantees, it was also necessary to exert political influence, weave broad social consensus, and articulate, with the involved sectors, a shared vision of the school as an essential pillar in the linguistic normalization of Catalan, which is the language that underpins social cohesion.
-And this is what we have done these years.
+Even then, it was clear to Òmnium that citizen mobilization, while essential, was not enough.
+To defend the Catalan school model with guarantees, it was also necessary to exert political influence, weave broad social consensus, and articulate, with the sectors involved, a shared vision of the school as an essential pillar in the linguistic normalization of Catalan, which is the language that underpins social cohesion.
+And this is what we have done in recent years.

 Cargando